 How the harmful substances are spread into the ice

-According to the Institute of environmental health, the coliform is likely to a have come from human contact, like un-clean hands, highlighting the importance of following proper hygiene procedures as well as the use of, cleaning and proper storage of serving utensils.
+According to the Institute of environmental health, the Coliform is likely to a have come from human contact, like dirty hands, highlighting the importance of following proper hygiene procedures as well as the use of, cleaning and proper storage of serving utensils.